TART: An Open-Source Tool-Augmented Framework for Explainable Table-based Reasoning: Methodology

 \paragraph{2.
 Tool Maker.} Given $\mathcal{T}'$ , the \textit{tool maker} generates a set of candidate tools $S$ useful for solving $Q$.
 It also develops a reasoning plan $R$ that details the high-level reasoning which includes the tool calling order, as well as the necessary arguments and the expected return values for the tool calls.

 \paragraph{3.
 Explanation Generator.} Given the reasoning plan $R$ as a programmatic guide for chain-of-thought reasoning, the explanation generator is responsible for producing a user-friendly explanation $E$ that incorporates the use of the tools.
-The explanation also concludes with the final answer $\mathcal{A}$, derived from the execution of the reasoning plan $R$.
+The explanation also concludes with the final answer $\mathcal{A}$, derived from the reasoning plan $R$'s execution.